-- 4 days of training at our site - Completing your portfolio workbook, with optional mentoring days - 3 consecutive Forest School sessions in a Forest School setting of your choice - 6 months to complete the course.
+- 2 days of training at our site - Observing 1 Forest School session led by a qualified Level 3 Forest School Leader - Completing your short portfolio workbook, with optional mentoring days - 3 months to complete the course.

-Level 3 is designed to qualify the learner to become a Forest School Leader, able to set up and run a Forest School programme.
-Level 3 covers how to facilitate groups in a learner-centred way, and how to manage a Forest School site sustainably.
-You do not need to have the Level 2 qualification in order to complete Level 3.
+Level 2 is designed to qualify the learner to become a Forest School Assistant, enabling them to take a proactive role in helping a Forest School Leader plan and deliver a Forest School programme and supporting the learners.
+You do not need to have the Level 1 qualification to complete Level 2.